lmcai/Sapria_genomics/0_sapria_genome_assembly/README.md

 Sapria genome assembly
 ===============

-1. Prior to assembly, we preprocessed the sequencing reads using `trim_fastq.sh`
-2. After preprocessing, we verified quality by generating FastQC reports with `run_fastqc.sh`
-3. We assembled genomes with Supernova using `supernova.sh`
+1. We assembled genomes with Supernova
-4. We further scaffolded the Supernova assembly based on the linked-reads from 10X library and nanopore reads using the `ARKS-LINKS.sh`
+2. We further scaffolded the Supernova assembly based on the linked-reads from 10X library and nanopore reads using the `ARKS-LINKS.sh`

 Description of subdirectories
 ------------